mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 ## Trying LateNight QML

-LateNight QML will be available in Mixxx 2.7 as an experimental skin.
-To try it from a developer build, start Mixxx with the developer flag:
+LateNight QML will be available to everyone as an experimental skin in Mixxx 2.7.
+As of today, you can try it in a current developer build.
+Start Mixxx with the developer flag:

 ```text
 ./build/mixxx --developer